NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/email-templates.md

 ## Telling recipients who your email is from

-Find out how to set up your [reply-to email address]({% link pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md %}).
-This is the email address that your emails are sent from and that recipients can reply to.
+Find out how to set up your [email sender name and reply-to email address]({% link pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md %}).